 It’s about not eating too much of some things – like saturated fat, sugar and salt – while getting enough of others – like fibre, protein, vitamins and minerals.

 Research shows that people who eat plenty of fruit and vegetables are less likely to develop heart disease and certain cancers.

 They can be fresh, frozen, dried, canned or juiced and should make up about a third of our diet.
 Many of us don’t eat enough fruit and veg, and it can be hard to know how much a ‘portion’ actually is.
 Here are a few simple suggestions, which count as one portion each:

 Breakfast – a glass of juice or a heaped tablespoon of dried fruit or a banana with your cereal.

-Lunch – a side salad or a tomato and lettuce in a sandwich or three heaped tablespoons of baked beans.
+Lunch – a side salad or three heaped tablespoons of baked beans.